rbeyer/kalasiris/CONTRIBUTING.rst

 ..
 Make sure all your changes are committed (including an entry in HISTORY.rst).
 ..
 Then run::
 ..
-.. $ bump2version release # possibly: major / minor / patch
+.. $ bump-my-version bump release # possibly: major / minor / patch
 .. $ git push
 .. $ git push --tags
 ..